Free Shipping on All Orders Everyday! Exclusive offers available when you sign up with your email!

 Bird Friendly Backyard Projects | JCs Wildlife

 Birders have always been known to rise to the challenge of making their backyards a sweet haven for birds.
-The ability to attract birds to our yard provides enjoyment for us while giving sustenance and safety for our feathered friends.
-Repurposing fallen leaves and twigs, utilizing lawn clippings and other debris is a great way to create shelter for birds and provide a “greener” garden - one that is as comfortable for the birds as it is lovely for the environment.
+The ability to attract birds to our yard provides us with enjoyment while giving our feathered friends sustenance and safety.
+Repurposing fallen leaves and twigs, utilizing lawn clippings and other debris, is a great way to create shelter for birds and provide a “greener” garden - one that is as comfortable for the birds as it is lovely for the environment.
 The following are a few of our favorite ways to attract more birds to our own backyards.

 Water, Please

 During the winter months, birds often need a little extra help finding food and water, so why not give them a lifeline?
-Water is very easy to provide by repurposing a plastic saucer or even reusing a milk jug and cutting it at the base to create a 2 inch high plate.
+Water is very easy to provide by repurposing a plastic saucer or by reusing a milk jug and cutting it at the base to create a 2-inch-high plate.
 Do not go any higher than that.
-Place it on the ground with branches and rocks around it so birds can comfortably drink but while staying dry as they perch.
+Place it on the ground, with branches and rocks around it so birds can comfortably drink without getting wet while perching.
 When it’s cold, birds do not like to get their feathers wet.
-Of course, avoid allowing the water to freeze for long periods of time and bring the water container inside when the temperatures are below freezing.
+Of course, avoid letting the water freeze for long periods, and bring the water container inside when temperatures are below freezing.
 Set warm water out during the day.

-Water should be kept available for the birds all year round, but remember to change it every three days or more to keep it fresh and free of debris.
+Water should be kept available for the birds year-round, but remember to change it every 3 days or more to keep it fresh and free of debris.
 Homemade birdbaths can be made from recycled unused pots or old large pottery.
 You’ll want to scrub the birdbath occasionally with equal parts white vinegar and water.

 Dinner, Please